erlef/security-wg/docs/landing_pages/owasp.md

 The EEF Security Working Group and [OWASP][owasp_website] share a mission to encourage secure software development practices and to share practical, actionable knowledge with developers worldwide.
-While OWASP resources tend to be platform agnostic, the EEF Security WG focusses on the Erlang ecosystem, making the provided resources very much complementary.
+While OWASP resources tend to be platform agnostic, the EEF Security WG focuses on the Erlang ecosystem, making the provided resources very much complementary.

 Our [Secure Coding and Deployment Hardening Guidelines](/secure_coding_and_deployment_hardening)